slatedocs/slate/source/includes/_projects.md

 This endpoint allows you to duplicate a project that exists within the division that is registered with the API token you provide.

+The project is duplicated asynchronously, so will not be available at this point.
+Successful requests will return a json payload detailing the duplication process and a `201` status code.
+The duplication process information provides the id of the duplication process, the time that the duplication was requested and the current status of the duplication process - queued, in progress, complete or failed.

+If you wish to access the status of the duplication process, and check if the duplicated project and version pdf has been generated, you can use the duplication process id to poll for the current status of the duplication process - further information [here](#)

 ### Request

 `POST https://api.handshq.com/v1/projects/[id]/duplications`